 One of the evidences for the validity of Christianity is the “fruit test.”
 Jesus said, “By their fruits, you shall know them,” and in Matthew 7:16-20 Jesus talks about the logic of the fruit test.
-Jesus dealt with the poor, the down-trodden, and that society might deem as “unfit” during His time in the flesh on this planet.
+Jesus dealt with the poor, the down-trodden, and those society might deem as “unfit.”
 One fundamental belief of Christianity is that the individual is of value, no matter what their circumstance.
 That includes prisoners.
 The atheist Chinese government’s harvesting organs from prisoners is brutal beyond belief.

 Communist China has always been an opponent of Christian values and teaching.
 It has now been revealed that the organs of prisoners, especially members of the Falun Gong religious movement have been forcibly removed for transplanting into visitors who come to China for organ transplants.